JSBmanD/docs/pages/partner-management/configuring-events-for-self-attributing-networks.md

 *   **Snap**
 *   **Twitter**

+[block:callout]
+{
+  "type": "info",
-!!! info "Apple Search Ads Not Supported"
+  "title": "Apple Search Ads Not Supported",
-	Configuring event mappings for Apple Search Ads - although a SAN - is not supported due to the inability to send events server side.
+  "body": "Configuring event mappings for Apple Search Ads - although a SAN - is not supported due to the inability to send events server side."
+}
+[/block]

 ## Default Event Mappings